niftycode/imessage_reader/README.md

 ## Usage (import module)

-To get the messages use following code:
+To get the messages, use the following code:

     from imessage_reader import fetch_data